 sudo apt-get install php sudo apt-get install php-mysql

-After Apache, PHP and the PHP MySQL extension have been installed, we can move on to the MySQL section of the LAMP server.
+After Apache, PHP and the PHP MySQL extension have been installed, MySQL/MariaDB can be installed.

 A WordPress website requires a digital database in order to store its content, links to images and manage user access (among many other things).
 This section will go through installing the database management system and configuring it to be used with Apache.